 Once the EPS layer is fused with the vinyl planks, they act together to offer 20% more efficiency than other vinyl insulating housing materials.
 Furthermore, it comes with the added durability of normal vinyl siding and can last up to 40 years or more without encountering standard wear and tear issues.

 Its superior insulation ensures better temperature control inside your home, even during scorching summers and freezing winters.
 So, you can save a lot of money on installing expensive heating or cooling systems with this insulated siding option.
 Thanks to its superb durability, you can also waive frequent repair or replacement costs.

 Concrete exterior house siding has been gaining tremendous popularity among homeowners due to its long-lasting quality and low maintenance.
 It is exceptionally durable and can easily withstand environmental calamities, such as storms, floods, and hurricanes, where other house sidings fail to do so.
 Not to mention, concrete siding is far better in offering fire resistance compared to wood or vinyl sidings.

 It also has excellent insulating properties to regulate your home’s internal temperatures and cut down your electricity bills.
 Moreover, you can create different exterior designs and stunning finishes by molding concrete and using different proportions of cement, water, and gravel to prepare the concrete mixture.

 But, the high installation cost of concrete exterior siding can put you in a bit of a pickle if you have a tight budget.
 You’ll need professional installation of the siding, which can easily cost a few hundred dollars depending on the exterior area you want to cover.
-Not just this, but you also need to consider the labor cost associated with molding the concrete for the perfect exterior design.
+Not only this, but you also need to consider the labor cost associated with molding the concrete for the perfect exterior design.

 19. Wood And Stucco Siding